hibikiledo/ocppplayground/README.md

 4. On the demo site, Click 'Start'
 5. Wait for your first message to arrive

+The default central system behavior can be modified by clicking respectative 'Configure' button on the web app UI.
+The default configuration should already allow your charge point to connect to the central system.

 ### Self-hosting
 You can run this project using `docker-compose.production.yml` file.